Yi Ŭimin: Evaluation

-Unlike predecessors like Yi Ŭi-bang, Chŏng Chung-bu, or Kyŏng Taesŭng, Yi lacked strong family backing or civil service credentials.
+Unlike predecessors like Yi Ŭibang, Chŏng Chungbu, or Kyŏng Taesŭng, Yi lacked strong family backing or civil service credentials.
 Still, the core members of Yi’s regime were those who shared his political views, such as Ch'oe Sebo, who rose to second-highest ministerial rank despite being ranked fourth.
 Mun Kŭkkyŏm, who was ahead of Ch'oe in rank, declined promotion, likely due to Ch'oe's political power and close ties to Yi.
 Choe's son had even committed a crime against the crown prince’s maid, yet Yi protected him.
 The downfall of Choe's family during Ch'oe Ch'unghŏn's rise suggests that Yi’s influence extended to his allies.

 Other key figures included Cho Wŏnjŏng and Chŏng Pang'u, both active participants in the 1170 coup.
 Yi’s administration expanded the number of top ministers from 7 to 8 in 1190, with most of them being military men involved in the coup: